Vision, Mission and Values

 In addition to the WMA web links you may also find the sites on our Links page useful.

 You can contact us during office hours either at the central office in King’s Lynn or at our district office in Holbeach.
-Contact details for the central office appear on our Home page.
-Out of hours contact details are shown on our Contact us webpage.
+Contact details for the central office appear on the group’s Home page or the Contact us page.
+Out of hours contact details are shown on our own Contact webpage.